Join Us in Saving Old Town Midlothian! Together, we can ensure a vibrant future for all.

 Your Voice Matters

 Every Midlothian resident has a voice in shaping our community’s future.
-As an informal group of friends, family, and neighbors who want to Save Old Town Midlothian, we encourage all citizens to participate in local government by contacting city council members before June 9, 2025 to let them know you oppose the rezoning at 101 and 105 South 3rd.
+As an informal group of friends, family, and neighbors who want to Save Old Town Midlothian, we encourage all citizens to respectfully participate in local government by continuing to contact city council members to let them know your concerns when rezoning puts our neighborhood in jeopardy.

-In addition, we encourage everyone to attend the city council meeting on June 10, 2025 at 6:00 p.m. to stand in opposition to the proposed rezoning at 101 and 105 South 3rd Street.
+In addition, we encourage everyone to invite others into thoughtful discussions about people-first growth to help shape the future of our city in a way that still feels like home.
 Together, we can ensure that Old Town Midlothian remains a place where families can enjoy peaceful residential living while still supporting appropriate local businesses in properly zoned commercial areas.